 Below is a re-edited excerpt from my first book, The Athlete's Way: Sweat and the Biology of Bliss (2007).
 This revised synopsis of the "My Life" chapter gives a first-hand account of how I unwittingly nurtured a growth mindset and “developed my passion” for running in the early 1980s:

 “On a sunny June day in 1983, I bought a pair of clunky gray New Balance 990’s and started jogging for the first time.
 My coming-of-age anthem that summer was “Flashdance…What a Feeling” by Irene Cara.
 My favorite albums at the time were Bruce Springsteen’s “Greetings from Asbury Park” (1973) and the first Madonna LP (1983) I had all of these songs on one home-made mixtape that I listened to religiously.

 Every day, I hit the park for a jog with my Sports Walkman and played this tape at top volume.
 If my batteries were running low, I'd turn on Top 40 radio.
 This music became the soundtrack for my athletic conversion.
 I pounded all the popular songs from the summer of ‘83 into my head when I ran.
 The musicians who created this music nourished my athletic mindset and helped me feel passionate about working out.

-When I started running in June of 1983, my body was a toxic waste dump.
+When I started running in June of 1983, I was clinically depressed and my body was a toxic waste dump.
 I could only run for about 10-minutes without taking a break.
-When spring semester ended, I was still a weak, out-of-shape, drug-abusing teenager.
+When spring semester ended, I was an uninspired, out-of-shape, drug-abusing teenager.